autoppia/autoppia_web_agents_subnet/docs/validator.md

 nvcc --version
 ```

-⚠️ **CRITICAL**: The output should show version 12.1.
-If you have a different version or CUDA is not installed, please install CUDA 12.1 before continuing.
+⚠️ **CRITICAL**: The output should show a version of CUDA, we've tested on 11.5

 Set up the local LLM generation endpoint: